Bar2-Banzin/linefollower/README.md

 ## <img align="center"  width =50px  height =50px src="https://c.tenor.com/BU6EP0XgvzEAAAAj/cat-cute.gif"> Overview
 <ul>
-<li>Azza is line follower robot and it's target to finish track as soon as possible</li>
+<li>Azza is a line follower robot and it's target is to finish track as fast as possible</li>
-<li>There is App help Azza to find straight roads to run with the heighth speed.
-App communicate with Azza by bluetooth </li>
+<li>There is a mobile App that helps Azza to find straight lines to run with the max speed.
+The app communicates with Azza by bluetooth </li>
 <li>Azza can accomplish this by utilising a combination of closed-loop controllers such as PID and a variety of conditions</li>

 <li>🎉 This project ranked 1st place among 7 teams. </li>
-<li>This project built using. </li>
+<li>This project is built using. </li>
 <ul>
 <li><a href="https://docs.arduino.cc/">Arduino</a></li>
 <li><a href="https://docs.flutter.dev/">Flutter</a></li>